ShayanAhmadpour/shayanboardgame/README.md

-this project contains a board game named derby(in our country means the competition between the red and the blue team in soccer) which the board is somehow like the chess board with different demensions and two added goals for each team. we have 11 pieces for each team. one 1 in the goal two 2s
+this project contains a board game named derby(in our country means the competition between the red and the blue team in soccer) which the board is somehow like the chess board with different demensions(5*7) and two added goals for each team. we have 11 pieces for each team. one 1 in the goal two 2s